 \subsection{The QMDP Approximation}

 To simplify Bellman's optimality equations in POMDPs, \citet{littman1995learning} introduced what is known as the QMDP approximation, which replaces~\eqref{eq:pomdp-q-fn} with the approximation

-where $Q_{t}(s_{t}, a_{t})$ is the Q-function of the corresponding fully observable MDP.
-While this approach is algorithmically simpler, it relies on a strong, crude assumption --- action values are estimated as if the latent state will be perfectly observable from the next time step onwards.
+where $Q_{t}(s_{t}, a_{t})$ is the state-space Q-function of the corresponding fully observable MDP.
+While this approach is algorithmically simpler, it relies on a strong, crude assumption: action values are estimated as if the latent state will be perfectly observable from the next time step onwards.
 This effectively ignores the need for, and potential value of, future information gathering, as it fails to account for how future observations $z_{t+1}$ might refine the agent's knowledge of the latent state and improve decision-making.
 Consequently, this method decouples the procedures of probabilistic inference and decision-making, which are inherently intertwined in POMDPs, making any reduction in belief uncertainty merely incidental, rather than a directed outcome of the policy.
 For this reason, methods that use QMDP fail to address the core POMDP challenge of actively balancing the need to reduce state uncertainty (exploration) against maximizing expected extrinsic rewards based on the current state of belief (exploitation).
 Since optimal POMDP policies must achieve this balance, policies derived via the QMDP approximation are inherently sub-optimal~\citep{ross2008online}.
 State-of-the-art work on POMDPs such as \citep{hafner2019learning, hafner2019dream, lee2020stochastic, wang2020dualsmc} either explicitly or implicitly assume the QMDP setting.